 We have the experience, skills and local knowledge to organise a truly unique professional learning experience for you.
 Either organise an immersion just for staff from your school, or join a likeminded group of educators from across Australia on an open immersion.
 Our partner homelands in Cape York, Arnhem Land, and the APY Lands are waiting to welcome you to share in their stories, culture and way of life in a way that will help you grow as an educator.

 We organise everything

-To minimise the stress on you and your team, we take care of everything from A-Z. Our immersions are all-inclusive, covering flights, ground transport, food, camping equipment, as well as external facilitators and whatever else you might need to make your experience perfect.
+To minimise the stress on you and your team, we take care of everything from A-Z. Our immersions are all-inclusive, covering flights, ground transport, food, camping equipment, permits, and whatever else you might need to make your experience perfect.